titoghose/PyTrack/README.md

 # Acknowledgments

+* We would like to thank [Dr.Dominique Makowski](https://dominiquemakowski.github.io/) for helping us develop this toolkit.

 * The formatsBridge module was adapted from the work done by [Edwin Dalmaijer](https://github.com/esdalmaijer) in [PyGazeAnalyser](https://github.com/esdalmaijer/PyGazeAnalyser/).

 * This work was done under the supervision of [Dr. Chng Eng Siong](http://www.ntu.edu.sg/home/aseschng/) - School of Computer Science and Engineering NTU and in collaboration with [Dr. Xu Hong](http://www.ntu.edu.sg/home/xuhong/) - School of Humanitites and Social Sciences NTU.

 * We extend our thanks to the **Department of Computer Science and Engineering Manipal Isntitute of Technology**[[link]](https://manipal.edu/mit/department-faculty/department-list/computer-science-and-engineering.html) and the **Department of Computer Science and Information Systems BITS Pilani, Hyderabad Campus** [[link]](https://www.bits-pilani.ac.in/hyderabad/computerscience/ComputerScience).